 You’ve made the right decision to take back your life from addiction.
-Recovery is hard work, but you’ll find that it’s well worth it.
+Recovery is hard work, but you’ll find it’s well worth it.
 For people with substance use disorders, the first step in recovery is detoxing from drugs or alcohol.
-Some people attempt drug or alcohol detox at home, but in many cases, this can be dangerous, or even deadly.
-Learn why the safest way to detox from substance abuse is under the 24-hour care of medical professionals.
+Some people attempt drug or alcohol detox at home, but in many cases, this can be dangerous—even deadly.
+Learn why the safest way to detox from substances, especially alcohol, is under the 24-hour care of medical professionals.

 Withdrawal symptoms depend on:

 - Your individual physical make-up and medical or psychological conditions

 Withdrawal can include emotional and physical symptoms, such as:

 - Stomach pain and cramps

 - Changes in body temperature